withTitleLogo

 2. Low Power, High Repetition 'Tone-up' Stimulation

-While typical pigmentation treatments remove pigment at once with high energy, laser toning differs by repeatedly irradiating low-energy lasers thousands of times.
+While typical pigment treatments remove pigment at once with high energy, laser toning differs by repeatedly delivering low-energy laser thousands of times.

 This approach focuses on gradually and finely breaking down melanin particles while minimizing damage to skin tissue.
-The broken-down pigment is then absorbed by the body's immune system, specifically macrophages, and is naturally expelled.
+The broken-down pigment is then absorbed by macrophages, our body's immune system, and naturally expelled.

-Through this process, you can expect a gradual improvement in skin tone, becoming more even and clear.
+Through this process, you can expect a gradual change towards a more even and brighter skin tone.

 3. Dendrite Sheath Destruction + Melanin Removal within Melanocytes

-Laser toning not only breaks down pigment but also plays a role in inhibiting the melanin production process.
+Laser toning not only breaks down pigments but also participates in inhibiting the process of melanin production.

-A crucial part of this action lies in damaging the dendrites, or sheaths, of melanocytes.
+A crucial part of this action involves damaging the dendrites, or sheaths, of melanocytes.

-Mature melanosomes (melanin carriers) produced in melanocytes travel through dendrites (sheaths) to the epidermis, the outer layer of the skin.
+Mature melanosomes (melanin carriers) produced in melanocytes move to the epidermis, the outer layer of the skin, via dendrites (sheaths).

-When the laser damages these sheaths, melanin carriers cannot be delivered to the epidermis.
-As a result, this can help inhibit the formation of new pigmentation on the skin surface.
+When the laser damages these sheaths, melanosomes cannot be delivered to the epidermis.
+As a result, this can help inhibit the occurrence of new pigmentation on the skin surface.

-Additionally, it directly breaks down the melanin pigment accumulated within melanocytes, which is useful for improving existing pigmentation.
+Furthermore, it directly breaks down the melanin pigment accumulated inside melanocytes, which is useful for improving existing pigmentation.

-These specific actions primarily occur with lasers that have short pulse durations, measured in 'nanoseconds' or 'picoseconds'.
+This specific action is primarily observed in lasers with short pulse durations, measured in 'nanoseconds' or 'picoseconds'.

 This can be considered one of the important mechanisms observed in treatments like laser toning or pico toning.